Wankel Diesel engine: Causes of infeasibility

 The main cause of Wankel Diesel engine infeasibility is the shape of the combustion chamber, located in the rotary piston.
 It is elongated and convex, thus not allowing a high enough compression ratio (without too much heat loss), even in combination with a (solely crankshaft or exhaust gas driven) supercharger.
 This means that the engine is only functional if it is fed externally compressed air, as it requires more work to operate than it can produce.
 Also, designing a proper combustion chamber, correctly angled towards the injection nozzle to allow proper mixture formation, proved to be quite difficult; the EPA study proves that the Wankel Diesel engine's exhaust contains disproportionally high levels of carbon monoxide (CO) and hydrocarbons (HC), indicating incomplete combustion.

 Prototype development

 Diesel-Ring

 The Diesel-Ring was a joint venture of the German Diesel engine manufacturers Daimler-Benz, MAN, Krupp and KHD.
-Development was ceased in 1969, because the shape of the Wankel engine combustion chamber was considered ineligible for the Diesel principle.
+Development was ceased in 1969, because the shape of the Wankel engine combustion chamber was considered unusable for Diesel combustion.
 The Diesel-Ring, attempts were made to modify the geometry of the epitrochoid and rotor in such a way that a higher compression ratio could be achieved.
 This was done without increasing the K-number and thus disproportionately increasing the overall volume of the engine.
 These attempts met with little success, as they resulted in vibrations of the apex seal due to excessive movement in the groove.